 Click here to email Claude Black.

-Judy Henzel has a B.A. in history from Berry College and an M.A. in history from Clemson University.
-Her areas of interest include ancient history, the history of early Christianity, Georgia history, the U.S. populist and progressive era, and cultural and religious histories.
-Judy is married to Dr. John Henzel, Vice President for Academic Affairs at Emmanuel.
-The Henzels have two children.
-Judy is an ailurophile, loves to read, and enjoys gardening and genealogy.
-She and her husband attend Ekklesia Centre in Royston, where they are involved in various aspects of that local ministry.
+Judy Henzel has a B.A. in history from Berry College and an M.A. from Clemson University.
+Her areas of interest include ancient history and early Christianity, but she also teaches Georgia history, U.S. history, and human geography.
+She and her husband John, Vice President for Academic Affairs at Emmanuel, attend Ekklesia Centre Church in Royston, and have two children.
+She is an ailurophile, loves to read, and enjoys Marvel action movies, gardening and genealogy.

 Emmanuel’s campus pastor and Director of Spiritual Life, Chris Maxwell teaches spiritual formation and is the author of numerous books and articles.